This page contains affiliate links. Learn more.

 Those findings with QMRA led me to look into amino acid supplements like this Now Foods Amino-9 Essentials Powder and Blue Vervain and California Poppy herbal extracts for calming nerves.
 I can recommend QMRA and Medicomat devices even for home users.
 From the most top end sets that costs little under 2500 USD including laptop down to affordable portable electronic acupuncture devices for every layman to use without medical practitioner or steep learning curve on different functions, like this and this that goes around 165-175 USD.
 I have not tested those portable devices, but if they use the same core technology in scanning algorithm as the more comprehensive models, I would say they are real deals.
 I will review one of those as soon as I can.
 Some models can be found also in Amazon.

 As I wrote in the Philippines introduction, Dr.Lim used to work also at The Farm at San Benito between 2010-2015 where he was responsible establishing some of the anti-aging therapies the center is famous for.
 It’s a posh holistic detox resort two hours drive from Manila on the way to Batangas pier that serves as dock for going to Puerto Galera.
+It offers many of the basics and even splurge options making it a good alternative cancer treatment center in Philippines for those who don’t have to or want to stay in Manila.
+If you are looking for ozone therapy in Manila you may have to go there or ask if Dr.Lim can arrange something within the Metro-Manila area.
+On Akesis website there is ozone therapy listed, but not in their Facebook page.
+So you have to check if and where that is available.

-As with Bengaluru, India, there is no separate Food and Shelter section for Philippines yet as it requires more reviews.
+As with Bengaluru, India, there is no separate Food and Shelter article for Philippines yet as it requires more reviews.
 However, both places, Dr. Teena Fabellas’ and Dr. Homer Lim’s offices are at considerable distance from Malate district that is the budget accommodation area in Manila.
 Therefore I suggest looking for a place elsewhere as Malate has also gone down in every sense since it’s former, more glorious days and many avoid it.
 I stayed only in Malate where I paid 700 PHP per night for a single room(shared bathroom) at Wanderers guest house which was the most affordable I could find.
 But it is really a place for only 1-3 nights.

-After all a downtown of big city like Manila is not the place to stay for long if you want to get holistic and integrative therapies effectively done unless you stay somewhere in the suburbs.
+After all a downtown of big city like Manila is not the place to stay for long if you want to get holistic and integrative therapy effectively done unless you stay somewhere in the suburbs.
 But to get scanned and visit few times it’s fine.
 And it gets costly if staying in hotel for too long.
 For 1-2 months therapy I recommend renting service appartment.
 San Juan city and Wack-Wack greenhills area is more convenient and peaceful, and the big park is nearby for fresh air.
 Here are some condos around the area and this page that gathers expat rentals has some good deals available.
 Maybe the most convenient place to stay is The Garden Heights Condominium in that same building where Akesis Holistic Health is located.
 It may fit to any budget, but is somewhat worn out according to reviews.

 Food in Philippines has it’s own distinctive flavor.
-Personally I’m not so keen on the grill and barbecue stuff that seemed to be popular, but for instance as breakfast you may get smoked salty fish(Tinapa), bacon(Tocino) with eggs and rice.
+Personally I’m not so keen on the grill and barbecue stuff that seems to be popular, but for instance at breakfast you may get smoked salty fish(Tinapa), bacon(Tocino) with eggs and rice.
 I found it pretty delicious combo and it easily becomes paleo or low-carb dish if you just leave rice out and substitute it with some veggies such as eggplant, malabar spinach or moringa etc.

 Akesis Holistic Health